Heritage Decorative Finishes

 Our beautiful heritage decorative finishes boast stencilling, heritage motifs and designs, scumbling, gilding (gold, silver, aluminium & copper leaf etc.), decorative ceiling roses and cornices, soft distempers, ragging, sponging, wallpapering, washes (colour wash, tallow lime wash, French wash etc.), strié, fresco, Venetian plaster, faux finishes (faux marbling, wood graining, stone, brick etc.), glazing, trompe l’oeil murals and so much more.
 For a more comprehensive list of our heritage decorative services, click here.

-Gary Lancaster of Lancaster Painters Australia is a master of faux finishes.
+Gary Lancaster of Lancaster Painters Australia is a master of faux finishes for heritage decorative finishes.
 Faux painting or faux finishing are terms used to describe decorative paint finishes that replicate the appearance of materials such as marble, wood or stone.
 The term comes from the French word faux, meaning false, as these techniques started as a form of replicating materials such as marble and wood with paint, but has subsequently come to encompass many other decorative finishes for walls and furniture including simulating recognisable textures and surfaces.
+Gary is able to replicate any type of wood or marble including extinct timbers.

 Even though faux finishing has been used for a thousand years, the decorative arts began with plaster and stucco finishes in Mesopotamia over 5,000 years ago.
 It became popular in classical times in the forms of faux marble, faux wood, and trompe l’oeil murals.
 Artists would apprentice for ten years or more with a master faux painter before working on their own.
 Great recognition was awarded to artists who could actually trick viewers into believing their work was the real thing.
 Faux painting has continued to be popular throughout the ages.
 During the recent history of decorative painting, faux finishing has been mainly used in commercial and public spaces, and more recently in domestic homes as well.
 To read more about faux decorative painting techniques, click here.

 Marbleising, faux marbling or fake marble is used to make walls and furniture look like real marble.
 This can be done using plaster, glaze and painting techniques.
-To see our faux marble finishes – click here.
+See our faux marble finishes.

 Stencilling produces an image or pattern by applying pigment to a surface over an intermediate object with designed gaps in it which create the pattern or image by only allowing the pigment to reach some parts of the surface.
 The stencil is both the resulting image or pattern and the intermediate object; the context in which stencil is used makes clear which meaning is intended.
 In practice, the (object) stencil is usually a thin sheet of material, such as paper, plastic, wood or metal, with letters or a design cut from it, used to produce the letters or design on an underlying surface by applying pigment through the cut-out holes in the material.
-To see our stencilling – click here.
+See our stencilling.

 The term gilding covers a number of decorative techniques for applying fine gold leaf or powder to solid surfaces such as wood, stone, or metal to give a thin coating of gold.
 A gilded object is also described as “gilt”.
 Where metal is gilded, it was traditionally silver in the West, to make silver-gilt (or vermeil) objects, but gilt-bronze is commonly used in China, and also called ormolu if it is Western.
 Methods of gilding include hand application and glueing, chemical gilding, and electroplating, the last also called gold plating.

 Parcel-gilt (partial gilt) objects are only gilded over part of their surfaces.
 This may mean that all of the inside, and none of the outside, of a chalice or similar vessel is gilded, or that patterns or images are made up by using a combination of gilt and un-gilt areas.
-To see our gilding – click here.
+To see our gilding.

 Heraldry is a broad term, encompassing the design, display, and study of armorial bearings (known as armory), as well as related disciplines, such as vexillology, together with the study of ceremony, rank, and pedigree.
-To see our heraldry – click here.
+See our heraldry.

 Colour wash is a free-form finish that creates subtle variations of colour using multiple hues of glaze blended together with a paint brush.
 They include French wash, lime wash, tallow lime wash and so much more.
-To see our heritage washes – click here.
+See our heritage washes.

 Historically, signwriters drew or painted signs by hand using a variety of paint depending on the background i.e. enamel paint for vehicles and general signs, and water-based paints for short-term window signs.
 Traditional signwriting is enjoying a revival largely due to North American writers and their growing influence on English and European sign artisans such as David A. Smith in Torquay, England.
 For heritage signs – click here.

 Graining, wood graining, or faux bois (French for “fake wood”) is a technique often used to imitate exotic, expensive, extinct or “hard to find” wood varieties.
-To see our wood graining – click here.
+See our wood graining.

 Faux or fake stone or brick is the preparation and finishing of a surface to imitate the appearance of real stone or brick.
 It is typically used in buildings when the type brick or stone are either too expensive or no longer available.
 Faux stone and faux brick finishes are a special case of faux painting used to create the distinctive and varied patterns of stone or brick.
 It is commonly used to make walls look like real stonework or brickwork, especially on the exterior of weatherboard houses or as an indoor feature wall.
 It can also be used for kitchen counter tops, columns etc. This can be done using specialist glaze and faux painting techniques.
-To see our faux stone and brick finishes – click here.
+See our faux stone and brick finishes.

-Submbling is the art of softening the color or tone of a painted surface by overlaying parts with opaque or semiopaque colour applied thinly and lightly with an almost dry brush.
+Scumbling is the art of softening the colour or tone of a painted surface by overlaying parts with opaque or semiopaque colour applied thinly and lightly with an almost dry brush.

 Sponging is a free-form finish achieved by applying glaze to the wall by dabbing a sea sponge, in various shapes to achieve either simple design (resembling the wall papers) and more sophisticated ones.